swichtenberg/stock-analysis/README.md

             totalVolume = totalVolume + Cells(j, 8).Value
         End If

 In contrast, the refactored script created several arrays and placed data from each row into those arrays.
-The script was able to do this by using a variable for each ticker to index the data in each array.
-As a result, the entire dataset only needed to be read one time for all tickers, drastically reducing the time to process the data.
+The script was able to do this by using a variable to index the data in each array.
+As a result, the entire dataset was read only one time for all tickers, drastically reducing the time to analyze the data.
 A sample of the refactored script is below.

     For j = 2 To RowCount
             If Cells(j, 1).Value = tickers(tickerIndex) Then